Master of Educational Neuroscience - CL85

 1 years full-time, 4 years part-time

-Add to this the flexible online delivery via our Be Different platform, where you set your own pace, and units that have been designed to be broken into smaller professional development modules of 10 to 50-hours each, you'll find that this course truly fits around your life.
+In addition, this course is offered by flexible online delivery via our Be Different platform, where you set your own pace, and units have been designed to be broken into smaller professional development modules of 10 to 50 hours each, so you'll find that this course truly fits around your life.

 |Core Units||7||Major Units||None|